Carmen

 LOGO ALPHA BANK

-In the context of the 2025/26 season’s theme, the Greek National Opera presents, for the first time in Greece, a faithful revival of the world premiere of Carmen that was held at the Opéra Comique in Paris in 1875.
-After years of research into the director’s notebook and the designs of the costumes and sets for this landmark premiere of a work that was meant to become one of the most famous operas of all time, the Palazzetto Bru Zane – Centre de musique romantique française achieved a unique recreation of that world premiere featuring the stunning historical sets and costumes that Georges Bizet himself supervised 151 years ago.
+In the context of the GNO 2025/26 season’s thematic focus, ‘The opera of the future arises from the womb of the past’, the GNO presents, for the first time in Greece, a faithful reconstruction of the historical premiere of Carmen, which took place at the Opéra-Comique in Paris in 1875.
+Through extensive study of the original staging manuals and the designs for the sets and costumes from that inaugural production, the Palazzetto Bru Zane – Centre de musique romantique française has created a unique reconstruction of the performance, preserving the stunning sets and costumes that Georges Bizet himself personally oversaw 151 years ago.